One man in his time

-Aptly titled One man in his time – a reference to Shakespeare’s famous ‘ all the world’s a stage…’ monologue, is a celebration of finite life and a contemplation of infinite loss.
-Using over seven hundred of her late husband Henry’s possessions, multi-award winning artist, Hedy Ritterman has created a personalized mapping of a man and his era.
+This exhibition, which is aptly titled One man in his time – a reference to Shakespeare’s famous monologue, is a celebration of finite life and a contemplation of infinite loss.
+Using over seven hundred of her late husband Henry’s possessions, multi-award winning artist, Hedy Ritterman created a personalized mapping of a man and his era.